cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/commands.rst

     systemcommands/cvt_cyrusdb_all
     systemcommands/dohash
     systemcommands/undohash
-    systemcommands/template

-..  systemcommands/template: this is just the template for new command files so it obeys man and html formatting.
+..  systemcommands/template: template for manpages so they obey man and html formatting.
-.. translatesieve better version of convert-sieve (does this make convert-sieve obsolete?)]